A Qubit as a Bridge Between Statistical Mechanics and Quantum Dynamics: Thermal Description: Quantum Statistical Mechanics

 with \( E_0 = -J \) and \( E_1 = 0 \) as defined in Eq.~\eqref{eq:Hamiltonian}.
-The prefactor \(\frac{1}{2}\) helps in subtracting the entropy of the high-temperature limit.
-For positive temperatures, the physically relevant regime in this work, the parameter $y$ lies in the range $[1, \infty)$.
+The prefactor $1/\Omega$ simply removes the contribution of the high-temperature entropy, $k_B \ln \Omega$, from the free energy.
+For the case of interest, $J>0$, the parameter $y$ takes values in $[1,\infty)$ \cite{pathria}.
+A useful feature is that the partition function $Z(y)$ is analytic and strictly positive for all real $\beta$.

-Upon including the negative temperatures, a regime associated with population inversion in certain systems~\cite{pathria}, the domain of \( y \) extends to the interval \( (0, \infty) \).